-As noted in the map and table above, many states have adopted licensure laws and regulations specifying the minimum credentials required to (1) use various titles, such as “dietitian,” “nutritionist,” “licensed dietitian nutritionist” or “registered dietitian nutritionist” and (2) provide MNT or other dietetics and nutrition services.
+As noted in the map and table linked below, many states have adopted licensure laws and regulations specifying the minimum credentials required to (1) use various titles, such as "dietitian," "nutritionist," "licensed dietitian nutritionist" or "registered dietitian nutritionist" and (2) provide MNT or other dietetics and nutrition services.
 Other states take a less protective approach, such as regulating the practice of licensed RDNs and other nutrition service providers, and offering licensees the ability to use certain protected titles — but stopping short of limiting who can provide complex nutrition care services to patients, clients, and other consumers.
 These different levels of consumer protection are discussed in more detail below.

 State governments play a vital role in creating and implementing policies that serve and protect the public.
 In the areas of food, nutrition and health, states may: